 Nope!
 I'm a designer, not a printer.* My standard "33" books are printed by my good friends at Scout Books.
 My "33 1/3 series" of books and tasting maps are printed at B&B Printing.
-Foil-stamping and embossing for all my books is done at Wilcox, Inc. Packaging is mostly done by Alliance Packaging.*
+Packaging is mostly done by Alliance Packaging.*

-* My packaging projects mostly start out as being silkscreen-printed by me using standard ULINE boxes and/or cardboard I get laser cut by my friends at Portland Laser Co.
+* My packaging projects mostly start out as being silkscreen-printed by me using standard ULINE boxes and/or cardboard I laser-cut in my studio.
 When I get tired of printing things myself and there is sufficient demand, I generally ask Alliance Packaging to take over printing!